 The officers of the Bridgewater State University Police Department are empowered by state law with full police authority.
 Officers have the same law enforcement authority as police officers in your city or town.

 All officers are required to complete police academy training equivalent to that of city and town officers.
 Most officers have been trained in one or more of several specialty areas, such as crime prevention, bicycle patrol, etc. Many officers are certified in emergency medical care to the EMT level, and all are certified in CPR and as first response emergency medical care providers.

 What services does the department provide?

 In addition to providing a full range of law enforcement services, the department provides programs in crime prevention and personal safety, self-defense, and similar programs.
 We provide motorist assistance, such as portable jump-starting equipment and lockout service.
-Our University Safety Escort Service is very popular; it augments the university's bus service and provides safe, reliable, on-call transportation on the campus during the evening and early morning hours.

 Is the campus safe?

 We think that the campus is very safe, but we know that incidents can occur anywhere, at any time, so we work hard to deter incidents, and we respond appropriately when they occur.
 Community members should be aware of the potential for crime on the campus and take proactive steps to become prepared for campus living.